ncallaway/bevy_prototype_networking_laminar/README.md

 ### Testbed

-The testbed is a simple project that provides a more comprehensive example of using `bevy_prototype_laminar_networking`.
+The testbed is a simple project that provides a more comprehensive example of using `bevy_prototype_networking_laminar`.

 ![Testbed Screenshot](assets/screenshots/testbed-screenshot.png)

 The testbed is also is intended to serve as a testbed for any other networking prototypes or attempts.
-All interaction with `bevy_prototype_laminar_networking` is contained to `examples/testbed/net/prototype.rs`.
+All interaction with `bevy_prototype_networking_laminar` is contained to `examples/testbed/net/prototype.rs`.
 Using the testbed with a different networking plugin should be as simple as updating `prototype.rs` to interact with the other networking plugin.
 Contributions to the testbed to improve the code quality, or make the testbed more comprehensive by adding other prototypical network interactions are welcome.

 - `cargo run --example testbed -- -s 127.0.0.1:12540` to start a server
 - `cargo run --example testbed -- -c 127.0.0.1:12541 127.0.0.1:12540 foo` to start a client named `foo` connecting to the server